bonitasoft/bonita-continuous-delivery-doc/md/troubleshooting_guide.md

 ssh -i ~/.ssh/my_key.pem ubuntu@54.191.90.85
 ```

-You can know display the logs using:
+You can now display the logs using:
 ```
 docker logs bonita8081
 ```